adaptiveprotocols/adaptiveprotocols.github.io/careers/head-of-product-marketing.md

 ### Requirements
 - Bachelor’s degree in marketing, technology, or a related field.
-MBA a plus.
+MBA is a plus.
 - 8+ years of product marketing experience
 - Work experience in systems management or security related product marketing.
 - Demonstrated product marketing and content creation experience.
 Writing samples required.